Skip to main content

 • If you are satisfied with the way the checks printed, choose the "Yes, all is good!" to complete the checks and remove them from your list of checks to print.

-(Note if you accidentally chose "Yes, all is good!" and still need to reprint the checks, refer to these instructions below to be able to print the checks again.)
+*Note that if you accidentally chose "Yes, all is good!" and still need to reprint the checks, refer to these instructions below to be able to print the checks again.

-How do I reprint checks after I already selected "Yes, all is good!" after printing checks?
+How to reprint checks if you have already selected "Yes, all is good!" after printing checks

 • For a check paying an Expense, you will just need to edit the Expense to toggle the Print Later option back on.
 This works for an Owner Distribution as well, because these are also recorded as expenses.